stomaras/Complete-x86-Assembly-/README.md

          if MSB=1,put's 1 after the shift
  - So shr and sar operations are not equivelant.
  - We cannot use shr with the negative values because it doesn't give the signals so never use t with (-) values.
+ - ROL = rotation to the left, the value of the MSB will be in the LSB, and at the same time the MSB value will be in the Carry Flag.
+So if MSB = 0 <=> CF = 0, if MSB = 1 <=> CF = 1
+ - RCL = Is almost same with the ROL will be shifted to the left and then the value of the MSB will be in the Carry Flag , instead of putting the value of MSB in the LSB, so the value of the MSB will be in Carry Flag and the value of the carry flag will be in the LSB.
+So if the Carry Flag was 0 . . .
+So the value of the LSB will be 0 as well.